Meneville/fast-weights-test/README.md

 After about 100 epochs of training, the prediction accuracy reached 100%

 ## Extensions
-* Use fast weight for language modeling
+* Use fast weight for language model